 Softer materials that are lightweight might work to alleviate a little of the bother.

-Some cats might hear the bell but not reach it—which can be really aggravating.
+Some cats might hear the bell but not reach it—which can be aggravating.
 If they seem irritated about the noise, you can try to remove the bell on their collar, or simply buy one without.
 Certain collars have optional bells that are very easy to remove.
-Others, you have to clip it off.
+For others, you have to clip it off.

 If the bells are a problem for your frisky feline, you can solve it easily, no matter what method or approach you take.